PAYE21030 - employer records: maintain employer record: cessation of an employer record

 When the business ceased trading at a date later than the date held on the computer record you cannot amend the date shown.

 In this situation the employer record must be restarted and then ceased at the correct date.
-Follow the Action Guides ‘Restarting An Employer Record’ PAYE21216 and ‘Cessation Of An Employer Record’ PAYE21031.
+Follow ‘Re-starting an employer record (Action Guide)’ at emp40010 and CIS40011.

-Note: When an employer record is restarted the computer will automatically clear any intervening years ‘Cancelled one year only’
+1. When an employer record is restarted the computer will automatically clear any intervening years ‘Cancelled one year only’.

 A full review of the following should therefore be made